 The payments industry is set to see dramatic changes in 2018.
-The emergence of new technologies & consumer payment trends will push many businesses to reflect on their own PCI-DSS liability, including what’s at stake for them if a security event or breach should occur.
+The emergence of new technologies and consumer payment trends will push many businesses to reflect on their own PCI-DSS liability, including what’s at stake for them if a security event or breach should occur.
 For these companies, knowing how to reduce or limit your PCI liability is a must.

 If you currently accept payments of any type, your customers want to know that their data is protected.
 This is where PCI comes in.
 Here’s a little bit about what you should know about PCI Compliance and how it’s important to your business.